 Not helping matters, Cast Away also leaves much to be desired in terms of character development; unless, that is, one takes into account Wilson’s radical transformation from brand new volleyball into something resembling a rotting pineapple.
 For instead of dealing with Chuck’s inner metamorphosis from Man of the Clock to Man of the Now, William Broyles Jr.’s screenplay places its focus on the hero’s failed attempts at leaving the island and on his determination to break a coconut shell.

-Yet if the overlong (139-minute) Cast Away is considerably less profound than its makers may have intended it to be – much like Robert Zemeckis’ previous collaboration with Tom Hanks, that monumental paean to idiocy and conformism known as Forrest Gump – the film does have a number of good qualities, among them its top-of-the-line production values and state-of-the-art special effects that are used to create what may well be the most harrowing plane crash ever filmed.
+Yet if the overlong (139-minute) Cast Away is considerably less profound than its makers may have intended it to be – much like Robert Zemeckis’ previous collaboration with Tom Hanks, that monumental paean to idiocy and conformism known as Forrest Gump – the film does have undeniable qualities, among them its top-of-the-line production values and state-of-the-art special effects that are used to create what may well be the most harrowing plane crash ever filmed.

 Tom Hanks runs the gamut

-Additionally, the capable Tom Hanks (who also received a producer credit) has the chance to run the gamut, at least outwardly, from neurotic workaholic to jungle savage to Zen Master.
+Additionally, the capable Tom Hanks (who also received a producer credit) has the chance to run the gamut, at least outwardly, from neurotic workaholic to jungle savage and on to Zen Master.

 Even though the screenplay prevents the viewer from ever getting to learn the intricacies of Chuck’s inner transformation, the two-time Best Actor Academy Award winner acquits himself remarkably well, mostly managing to surpass the limitations imposed on his character.